 In order to enhance our sensorial language, we need to understand the foundation and structure of that language, which is mentioned in chapter 4 to 6.
 After understanding the structure, we look into descriptors and intensity level, to elaborate our sensory experience.
 We could explore the examples that I mentioned in the last chapter, or outside of the coffee industry such as wine, tea or even olive oil.
 Each industry has its own sensory terminology.
 It is all very useful and some can be applied across industries.

 Understanding the context from language and your audience is equally important.
-Sometimes, even though we speak the same language, we possess different backgrounds and the context is competely different.
+Sometimes, even though we speak the same language, we possess different backgrounds and the context is completely different.
 If an American man asks a British woman to wear a pair of pants to work instead of a skirt, he might find himself in trouble.

-Let me give you another scenario: When I traveled to Central America and Africa, I was blown away by how delicious and floral their bananas are.
+Let me give you another scenario: When I travelled to Central America and Africa, I was blown away by how delicious and floral their bananas are.
 Almost all the bananas I had there were matured on the trees.
-The bananas that are shipped and imported to the Supermarkets elsewhere are all picked in upriped condition, so it becomes ripe after displaying on the shelf for a few days.
+The bananas that are shipped and imported to the Supermarkets elsewhere are all picked in unriped condition, so it becomes ripe after displaying on the shelf for a few days.
 The flavour of this type of banana generally has less aroma and sweetness.
 This means, when a Central American coffee taster describes banana as one of the flavour notes, the coffee taster from the UK might not be able to detect it.
 Not because he or she has never had a banana before.
 But the understanding of this banana sensorial experience is completely different.
 Only when the UK taster tries the banana from Central America or Africa himself / herself would they finally pick up the flavour notes.

 Being able to de-construct and analyse my experience of tasting, then describing what I have tasted or smell made me become a better communicator in general.
 The more we are aware of our experience in any situation, the more sensory awareness we gain.
 This process of building up sensory awareness was so spiritual for me that makes me taste coffee better and love my life more.
 I hope you will achieve this after reading this book too.